L3MON4D3/LuaSnip/README.md

 - `history`: If true, Snippets that were exited can still be jumped back into.
 As Snippets are not removed when their text is deleted, they have to be removed manually via `LuasnipUnlinkCurrent`.
 - `updateevents`: Choose which events trigger an update of the active nodes' dependents.
 Default is just `'InsertLeave'`, `'TextChanged,TextChangedI'` would update on every change.
 - `region_check_events`: Events on which to leave the current snippet if the cursor is outside its' 'region'.
 Disabled by default, `'CursorMoved'`, `'CursorHold'` or `'InsertEnter'` seem reasonable.
+- `delete_check_events`: When to check if the current snippet was deleted, and if so, remove it from the history.
+Off by default, `'TextChanged'` (perhaps `'InsertLeave'`, to react to changes done in Insert mode) should work just fine (alternatively, this can also be mapped using `<Plug>luasnip-delete-check`).
 - `store_selection_keys`: Mapping for populating `TM_SELECTED_TEXT` and related variables (not set by default).
 - `enable_autosnippets`: Autosnippets are disabled by default to minimize performance penalty if unused.
 Set to `true` to enable.
 - `ext_opts`: Additional options passed to extmarks.
 Can be used to add passive/active highlight on a per-node-basis (more info in DOC.md)